contributte/apitte-core/README.md

 ## Documentation

-For details on how to use this package, check out our [documentation](.docs).
+For details on how to use this package, check out the [contributte/apitte](https://github.com/contributte/apitte) repository.

 ## Version